-This November, travel with GRID to Nicaragua to support women by bringing a solar-powered coffee grinder and roaster to a women's agricultural cooperative in El Regadio.
+This November, GRID participants will travel to Nicaragua with GRID to support women by bringing a solar-powered coffee grinder and roaster to a women's agricultural cooperative in El Regadio.
 With the ability to roast and grind their coffee beans locally with the power of the sun, the women's cooperative will be able to offer higher value coffee products in the market, and generate additional income to support the community and their families.
 Learn more about the project and how you can sign up.

 Dates: November 9 - 16, 2019